pablojimeno/code-rails/chapter_2_rails_best_practices/as_a_rails_developer,_i_want_my_code_to_follow_industry-standard_best_practices_so_that_my_projects_are_readable,_scalable,_and_secure.md

     - Read and compare: [GitHub's Sylte Guide](https://github.com/styleguide)
 - Gem tool:
     - gem install rubocop
-    - **DO**: run rubocop from within your project directory for your work from Chapter 1.
+    - Run rubocop from within your project directory for your work from Chapter 1.
-    - Bonus challenge: figure out how to ignore a warning (like for double-quoted strings, which Brook says is fine)
+    - *Bonus challenge*: figure out how to ignore a warning (like for double-quoted strings, which Brook says is fine)
 - Cloud tool:
     - Connect [Hound CI](https://houndci.com) to your repo from yesterday
     - Commit a change, and open a new PR to trigger a code audit